arangodb/docs/3.10/aql/graphs-all-shortest-paths.md

 **Example**

-Let us take a look at a simple example to explain how it works.
-This is the graph that we are going to find some shortest path on:
+A visual representation of the example graph:

 ![Train Connection Map](../images/train_map.png)

 Each ellipse stands for a train station with the name of the city written inside of it.
 They are the vertices of the graph.
 Arrows represent train connections between cities and are the edges of the graph.

-Let us assume that we want to go from **Carlisle** to **London** by train.

-We expect to see the following two shortest paths:
+Assuming that you want to go from **Carlisle** to **London** by train, the expected two shortest paths are:

 1. Carlisle – Birmingham – London
 2. Carlisle – York – London

-Another path that connects Carlisle and London is Carlisle – Glasgow – Edinburgh – York – London but it is has two more stops and is therefore not a path of shortest length.
+Another path that connects Carlisle and London is Carlisle – Glasgow – Edinburgh – York – London, but it is has two more stops and is therefore not a path of shortest length.

 ## Syntax